-A Power of Attorney form is a legal document whereby a person gives another person or persons the power to take decisions with regard to their financial affairs and/or their health and personal welfare.
+A Power of Attorney form is a legal document in which a person gives another person or persons the power to take decisions regarding their financial affairs and/or their health and personal welfare.

 There are two main types of Power of Attorney UK legal institutions recognise.
 An Ordinary Power of Attorney or General Power of Attorney form is for temporary use whilst the Donor is unavailable.
 Continuing, Lasting power of attorney forms (which replaced Enduring Power of Attorney) are for use when the Donor has lost the capacity to manage their own affairs.

 A Power of Attorney is a legal document whereby a person gives another person(s) written authorisation to make decisions on their behalf with regard to their financial affairs, their health and personal welfare or some other legal matter.
 The people to whom the written authorisation or 'powers' are granted are called 'Attorneys'.